skbkontur/ZstdNet/README.md

   the size of the destination buffer will be checked before actual decompression.

-  Note that if this field is malformed (and is less than actual decompressed data size), *Zstdlib* still doesn't allow a buffer overflow to happen during decompression.
+  Note that if this field is malformed (and is less than actual decompressed data size), *libzstd* still doesn't allow a buffer overflow to happen during decompression.

 * `static ulong GetDecompressedSize(byte[] src)`